barrettjflowers/barrettjflowers/README.md

 ## About Me  ☕ 🍂
-`Hello World!` my name is Barrett Flowers, I'm a junior developer with a hunger for knowledge.
+`Hello World!` my name is Barrett Flowers, a junior developer with a hunger for knowledge- and lattes.
+Retro games, tv shows, books, films.

-As a creative, I love simple applications that optimize and simplify work flows.
-Creating scripts, installers, bots, and more are all right up my alley.
+As a creative, I LOVE simple applications that optimize and simplify work flows.
+Why overcomplicate it?
+Creating scripts, installers, and bots are all right up my alley.
 Spending hours optimizing my `.tmux.conf`?
 Absolutely.

-I have also dabbled in game dev, typically I prefer to just use a library and code from the ground up, theres something so satisfying about writing a game essentially from a compiled text file.
+Theres something so satisfying about writing a game essentially from a compiled text file.
 SFML was a nightmare to work with...
-Fulfilling? when I finally got it to compile without crashing or memory leaks..
-Practical? not at all.
-I had a much better time with pygame.
-Sure python is slow, but its fun when speed isn't neccesary.
+Fulfilling? when I finally got it to compile without crashing or memory leaks...
+Practical?
+No not at all.
+Pygame was a pleasure.
+Sure Python is slow, but its fun when speed isn't neccesary. _Minus indendation errors :D_

 ### Current Endeavor  💾
-Rust and CI/CD pipelines.
+The Rust-lang book and CI/CD pipelines.

 ### Homelab  🔌
-I love seeing other individuals homelabs and improving upon my own (this seems to be a never-ending cycle, like most things in tech).
+Configuring my homelab is sortof a never-ending addiction...

 #### Some services I run:
-`ntfy`, A notification service! \
+`telegram`, A notification service bot! \
-`cloudflaretunnel`, Reverse proxy tunnels for testing websites. \
+`cloudflaretunnel`, Secure reverse proxy tunnels for testing websites. \
 `openvpn`, Access everywhere! \
 `pihole`, Home network dns resolver. \
 `piwol`, Wake-on-lan interface for home network devices. \
 `homepage`, A homepage for all my services. \
-`nextcloud`, Connects to my smb shares on my nas.
+`nextcloud`, Connects to my smb shares on my nas. _Yes I know smb is less than ideal._

 ### Contact  📋
-See my portfolio for more information or to contact.\
+See my portfolio to contact.\
 [barrettjflowers.net](https://barrettjflowers.net/)